vshnvii586/diabetes_prediction/README.md

 ### Who made this?

 Created by **Vaishnavi Mishra**
-B.Tech Integrated M.Tech CSE (Computational & Data Science)
-VIT Bhopal University
+Integrated M.Tech CSE (Computational & Data Science) VIT Bhopal University

 # 🔧 How It Works